9r3i/wilayah/readme.md

 Database wilayah non-SQL, parsed as JSON

 ### Idea
-Inspired by @cahyadsn/wilayah working as SQL and PHP app.
-I got an idea to build my own wilayah, base on his repo with his permission.
+Inspired by [@cahyadsn/wilayah](https://github.com/cahyadsn/wilayah) working as SQL and PHP app, then I've got an idea to build my own wilayah repo but parsed as JSON, base on his repo with his permission.

 Thanks a lot, mas.

+## Sample
+Sample website page, as demo or testing. in [https://9r3i.github.io/force-sample/wilayah.html](https://9r3i.github.io/force-sample/wilayah.html?p=test-wilayah)

+The sample is plugged in ForceWebsite app.

 # Usage (NodeJS)